tongnie/tensorlib/README.md

 imputation with complicated missing patterns' which is published on Transportation Research Part C: Emerging Technologies

 ## Overview
 This project provides some examples about how to use LRTC-TSpN to achieve efficient and accurate missing data imputation for transportation time series data.
-We aim at performing off-line data imputation tasks.
+We aim at performing off-line data imputation tasks, with several realistic structural missing patterns.
+Missing data imputation problem is modelled as a low-rank tensor completion problem (low-rank tensor learning).

 ## Model description
 We organise the multiple input time series data into a third-order tensor structure of (time intervals × locations × days).
 Schatten p-norm serves as a better rank surrogate.